anz-bank/sysl-go-demo/README.md

 - run   `go run main.go`
 - congrats! you've just made your first sysl!

+## Docker
+run `make docker` to build and run a docker container image of main.go

 ## Development
 - Refer to the make file to generate client and server code for all of your applications